1.1.2 a member of the Colwall Allotment Association (CAA). CAA membership period runs from 01 February to 31 January each year.

-2.3 Plots rented after 1st September will pay half of the annual charge.
+2.3 Plots rented after 1st August will pay half of the annual charge and after 1st November will pay quarter of the annual charge.
 Membership fee remains payable in full.
 No pro rata refunds will be given.

-2.4 Plot rents will be reviewed periodically by the CAA committee in consultation with the Colwall Village Garden (CVG) Estates Committee.
-It is the intention of the committee/s to consider reducing plot rents as soon as the financial status of the CAA will allow.
+2.4 Plot rents will be reviewed periodically by the CAA committee in consultation with the Colwall Orchard Trust as site landlord.

 4.1 A waiting list will be administered by the CAA for new applicants once all plots have been allocated.